 Fulfilling Your Role as a Responsible Campus Partner

 One of the ways you can empower students is with information.
 Telling students up front about your duty to notify can inform what and if they share with you.
-One of the ways you can do this is providing language in your syllabi about your role.
-Here is some recommended language:
+One of the ways you can do this is providing language in your syllabus about your role.
+Here is some recommended syllabus language:

 Do your best to ensure that the student knows that you are mandated to notify the University before they disclose an incident that you must report.
 If you sense that a student is about to tell you something highly personal, you might say,

 "Thank you for coming to me.
 Before you start, I want to let you know that if you share that you have experienced gender-based violence, I have to let someone on campus know so that they can provide you with additional resources.
 If you'd like to first explore options for support with someone who can keep the information confidential, I'm happy to give you the number for The Line (773-494-3810), where you can speak with a confidential advocate."

 With very limited exceptions, all Loyola faculty and staff employees must report any known, disclosed, alleged, or otherwise reported (formally or informally) incidents of sexual misconduct that satisfies any of the following criteria: